rkitover/vimpager/markdown/vimpager.md

 | PREFIX       | install prefix to configure for, e.g. /usr/local    |
 | prefix       | prefix for writing files, e.g. for GNU stow         |
 | POSIX_SHELL  | POSIX shell to use to run the scripts               |

+Note, you should `make clean` before modifying these make settings, as the `install` make target does not account for their change (when e.g. "configuring" vimpager; vimpager.configured).

 If you got vimpager from the vim.org scripts section, just put it somewhere in your PATH, e.g.: